 7. What’s the difference between phentermine and Adipex?

 Phentermine is the name of both the medication and the active ingredient in phentermine tablets and capsules, and is manufactured by a range of pharmaceutical companies.
 Adipex, officially known as Adipex-P, is a brand weight loss medication which also contains phentermine as the active ingredient and is manufactured by GATE Pharmaceuticals – now part of Teva Pharmaceuticals.
-As a brand, Adipex is often said to be more expensive than generic phentermine and some forum users have commented that Adipex is more effective than phentermine, however, other forum members conclude that this may be due to individual differences between patients as not all medication will work the same way for all people.
+As a brand, Adipex is often said to be more expensive than generic phentermine and some users have commented that Adipex is more effective than phentermine.
+However, other support group members conclude that this may be due to individual differences between patients as not all medication will work the same way for all people.

 8. What is the difference between phentermine and Phen Caps?